sfkool/EconCyberSec/README.md

 * EdX discussion forum: each group will have a private discussion forum for each assignment.
 Before the due date of the final assignment, each group will create a new post stating the contribution of each of the team members.
 * 2 reviews of group assignments

+## Block 2 assignment

+During Block 2, you have learnt the importance of measuring cybersecurity and the challenges to create meaningful metric.
+However, metrics are necessary to show how security activity contributes directly to security goals; measure how changes in a process contribute to security goals; detect significant anomalies in processes and inform decisions to fix or improve processes.

+In this assignment you will analyze the dataset your group has chosen.
+Your deliverable must describe:

+* What security issue does the data speak to?
+* What would be the ideal metrics for security decision makers?
+* What are the metrics that exist in practice?
+* A definition of the metrics you can design from the dataset
+* An evaluation of the the metrics you have defined.
+This should include graphical representations of the metrics (e.g., histograms, scatter plots, time series, bar charts).

+Due dates:
+* Draft: Monday, September 26 - 12:00pm
+* Final report: Monday, October 03- 12:00pm
+* Peer reviews: Tuesday, October 04 - 12:00pm